 About

-This website is an unofficial archive of the 90s cult show, ShyTalk Radio.
+This website is an unofficial archive of the 90s cult comedy and music broadcast, ShyTalk Radio.
 It’s run and maintained by a small number of dedicated fans whose aim is to gather and catalogue what little remains of the original ShyTalk broadcasts and associated materials.

 The History of ShyTalk Radio